janzheng/janzheng/readme.md

 This project is filed under an MIT license.
 Attribution/a nod to the source would be nice in your readme file but doesn't really matter.
 Have fun adapting it to your own needs

+## Todo

+- Bugs
+  - bookmarks: sometimes posts seem to combine?? maybe using the "full" version something is happening (e.g. tympanus article and youtube link), or maybe it's just the media links that are having trouble; title and count not shown for media; should show count # (e.g. > 1.
+Title) in reverse (so instead of #1 you're showing bookmark #342); clear filters btn not clearing the search bar;